 “You’re a good person Lauren, I know that.
 But what you are, it’s addictive.
 It’s why it’s important to keep it under control… Plus your father would often tell me stories of his kind...”

 “It’s rare you talk about dad…”

 “In a way, he was a nice person, he did some bad things, but he never was anything but sweet toward me and our friends.
 In my sixteen years old heart, I loved him.
 He’d often tell me stories of his life and his kind, those like you were part of it.
-You were ill omens, dangers to them and people around you… Which is why, when I found I was pregnant, I was scared of what would happen, I considered abortion but couldn’t bring myself to go through it… So I fled, I went to my uncle’s and they let me stay for a while.
+You were ill omens, dangers to them and people around you… Which is why, when I found I was pregnant, I was scared of what would happen, I considered abortion but couldn’t bring myself to go through it… So I fled, I went to my aunt and uncle’s and they let me stay for a while.
 Then you were born, the most beautiful little baby a mother could hope for.”

 I snuggled against my mom.

 “I wish you could have grown up normally, without having to abstain from sports or avoid conflict, without having to move around.
 But I’m scared for you, Lauren, that they’ll find you…”

 “Mom?
 I think I’ll be okay now.
 I know what to do.
 Can I go to my room?
 I need to relax...”

 “Dinner will be ready in twenty.”
 She said, giving me one last squeeze.

 Unless you’ve actually done it, you have no idea how hard it is to make stakes that looks good and can be used.
 Especially when your only tools are kitchen and pocket knives.
 I could have probably asked to borrow Jeb’s, the building’s handyman, toolbox but I didn’t want to risk raising any suspicions.